darks002/testing/cybersec.md

 ![image](https://github.com/user-attachments/assets/bc04dbe1-07b8-4cf1-9690-d3f1123bc3ce)

-The administrator has responded and has granted certain privileges, so we check the permissions with sudo -l
+The administrator has responded and has granted certain privileges,It also indicates that these permits are temporary and can be revoked, so it would be necessary to reapply for them.
+So we check the permissions with sudo -l

 ![image](https://github.com/user-attachments/assets/3f9cc25f-ad49-4083-b98c-5437c4786ede)